EnzoBnl/enzobnl/spark.md

 - n°links_by_page is evenly distributed (~200 by page): no risk that a few partitions containing the most outlinking pages causes a skewing.
 - avg_n°links_by_page << n°pages: this is another condition for reduction of the partitions' size variance.

-The following query won't cause skew problems, partition receiving quite evenly |edges|/n°partitions records each,
+The following query won't cause skew problems, partition receiving quite evenly $\vert edges\vert$/n°partitions records each,

 ```sql
 SELECT * FROM edges JOIN vertices ON edges.src = vertices.id
 ```

-But, as every page points back to the home, the hash partitioning on `edges.dst` may lead to a big skewing: the partition containing the home key will at least contains |vertices| records.
+But, as every page points back to the home, the hash partitioning on `edges.dst` may lead to a big skewing: the partition containing the home key will at least contains $\vert vertices \vert$ records.

 ```sql
 SELECT * FROM edges JOIN vertices ON edges.dst = vertices.id